marco-willi/camera-trap-classifier/README.md

 **Automatically identify animals in camera trap images by training and applying a deep neural network.**

-This repository contains code and documentation to train and apply a convolutional neural network (CNN) for identifying animal species in photographs from camera traps.
-Please note that this repository will be updated to include more documentation and featuers.
+This repository contains code and documentation to train and apply convolutional neural networks (CNN) for identifying animal species in photographs from camera traps.
+Please note that this repository will be updated to include more documentation and features.

 <img src="https://github.com/marco-willi/camera-trap-classifier/blob/master/docs/figures/sample_predictions.png"/>